Sunrui0123/DDA-GTN/README.md

 ## 2.1 src
 > This folder stores the code files.
 - MdataNW.py
-  > This file containing the code for training a SilenceREIN model.
+  > This file containing the code for training a DDA-GTN model.
 - MdataW.py
   > This file containing the code for training a SilenceREIN model.
 - casestudy_Mdata.py